fO-000/bluing/README.md

 # bluescan ---- A powerful Bluetooth scanner

-> This document is also available in Chinese.
-See [README-Chinese.md](https://github.com/fO-000/bluescan/blob/master/README-Chinese.md)
+> This document is also available in Chinese（中文）.
+See [README-中文.md](https://github.com/fO-000/bluescan/blob/master/README-中文.md)
 >
 > bluescan is a open source project by Sourcell Xu from DBAPP Security HatLab.
 Anyone may redistribute copies of bluescan to anyone under the terms stated in the GPL-3.0 license.